 If scheduled, crews of two to three staff conduct macroinvertebrate community sampling immediately following the fish community sampling event or on a different date.
-Collect samples using a modification of the U.S. EPA Rapid Bioassessment Protocol multihabitat (MHAB) approach (IDEM 2023d; U.S. EPA 2020).
-This method involves collecting dislodged macroinvertebrates, with a D-frame 500 μm mesh dip net, from a sweep sample consisting of 20 sweeps taken at all available habitats from a sample reach that is 35 times the average wetted width with a minimum of 100 meters and a maximum of 500m.
+Collect samples using a modification of the U.S. EPA Rapid Bioassessment Protocol multihabitat (MHAB) approach (U.S. EPA 2016, 2020).
+This method involves collecting dislodged macroinvertebrates, with a D-frame 500 μm mesh dip net, from a sweep sample consisting of 20 sweeps taken in proportion to all available habitats from a sample reach that is 35 times the average wetted width with a minimum of 100 meters and a maximum of 500m.
 Define the sampling reach length of riparian sampling corridor at each site using a rangefinder.
 If the stream is too deep to wade, use a boat to sample the sampling reach along the shoreline with the best available habitat.
-Sampling effort will be divided proportionally amongst the habitats present within the reach (U.S. EPA 2016).
+Sampling effort will be divided proportionally amongst the habitats present within the reach (U.S. EPA 2016, 2020).
 A sweep consists of disturbing an area the size of the width of the D-frame net for approximately 30 seconds.
-The net should be swept through the disturbed area multiple times in order to collect an adequate sample.
-An effort covers approximately 0.09 m2.
-This results in a total sample area of all 20 sweeps to 1.8 m2.
-In addition to the sweep, inspect any large objects (e.g., rocks, woody debris, etc.) in the area immediately in front of the D-frame net for macroinvertebrates and place them in the net (U.S. EPA 2016).
-If riffles are common, collection of a riffle-only sample for one year is encouraged as a supplemental sample for comparison to the MHAB composite sample.
-These samples will be subsampled in the lab, using a gridded tray for a 300-organism pick.
-In addition to this sampling, a sample utilizing the IDEM MHAB approach (IDEM 2023d) will also be collected.
+The net should be swept through the disturbed area multiple times to collect an adequate sample.
+An effort covers approximately 0.09 m.
+This results in a total sample area of all 20 sweeps to 1.8 m.
+In addition to the sweep, inspect any large objects (e.g., rocks, woody debris, etc.) in the area immediately in front of the D-frame net for macroinvertebrates and place them in the net (U.S. EPA 2016, 2020).
+If riffles are common, collection of a riffle-only sample for one year is encouraged as a supplemental sample for comparison to the MHAB composite sample (U.S. EPA 2016, 2020).
+In addition to this sampling, a sample utilizing the IDEM MHAB approach (IDEM 2023f) will also be collected.
+The resulting samples will be preserved in 80% isopropyl alcohol; returned to the laboratory for identification at the lowest practical taxonomic level, usually genus or species level, when possible.
+Stream RMN samples will be subsampled in the lab, using a gridded tray for a 300-organism pick (U.S. EPA 2020).
+IDEM MHAB samples will be processed according to IDEM's Processing and Identification of Macroinvertebrate Samples standard operating procedure (IDEM 2023g).

-At one RMN sites (roughly 10% of sites), collect an additional duplicate set of all three sampling methods.
+At one RMN sites (roughly 10% of sites), collect an additional duplicate set of all three sampling methods (IDEM 2020a, U.S. EPA 2020).
 Further information regarding macroinvertebrate community sampling revisits is in B.4 Quality Control and Custody Requirements.